hashicorp/terraform-provider-google/website/docs/index.html.markdown

 ## Contributing

 If you'd like to help extend the Google provider, we gladly accept community contributions!
-Check out the [provider GitHub repo README](https://github.com/terraform-providers/terraform-provider-google) for instructions about getting started developing, the [HashiCorp contribution guidelines](https://github.com/hashicorp/terraform/blob/master/.github/CONTRIBUTING.md) for a Terraform provider development overview, and the [Google provider contribution guidelines](https://github.com/terraform-providers/terraform-provider-google/blob/master/.github/CONTRIBUTING.md) for our provider-specific advice.
+Check out the [provider README](https://github.com/terraform-providers/terraform-provider-google) for instructions about getting started developing, the [HashiCorp contribution guidelines](https://github.com/hashicorp/terraform/blob/master/.github/CONTRIBUTING.md) for a Terraform provider development overview, and the [Google provider contribution guidelines](https://github.com/terraform-providers/terraform-provider-google/blob/master/.github/CONTRIBUTING.md) for our provider-specific advice.